Glasgow distillery

 Glasgow distillery is a Scotch whisky, gin and rum distillery in Glasgow, Scotland.
 In 2020, the distillery was named distillery of the year at the Scottish Whisky Awards.
-Glasgow distillery was the first active distillery in greater Glasgow since 1902 (note that Clydeside distillery later began production in the city centre in 2017).
+Glasgow distillery was the first active distillery in greater Glasgow since 1902 (Clydeside distillery later began production in the city centre in 2017).

 Location

 The distillery is located in Hillington in south-western Glasgow.
 The distillery is near the M8 motorway.

 The distillery also has an office and tour facility on West George Street in Glasgow city centre.

 History

 The distillery was formed with funding from private investors under the direction of founders Liam Hughes, Mike Hayward and Ian MacDougall in 2012.
 Production commenced on 20 March 2015.

 In 2020, the distillery received a £5.5M loan to enable it to expand.

 Facilities

 The distillery has a specially built laboratory for experimenting with new make spirit and different wood casks.

 The distillery production stills are named after sisters Frances and Margaret MacDonald who were both Scottish artists and part of the Glasgow Girls, a group of female designers and artists associated with the Glasgow School.
 The stills have the capacity to produce 440,000 litres a year (equivalent to 1 million bottles) of whisky.

 The distillery offers joint tours with Tennents Brewery.